mocnik-science/osm-psychology/docs/cols.md

 | Col.GEOMETRY_AFTER          | contributions                | All geometric information of the object after the change     |
 | Col.TAG_INFORMATION         | entities<br />contributions  | Entities: all tag information<br />Contributions: all tag information before and after the change |

+*IDs are only unique per OSM type.
+Thus, the OSM_ID reflects an unique ID, while OBJECT_ID can occur several times for objects of different OSM_TYPE.
+Objects can be traced in OpenStreetMap using the OSM_ID with openstreetmap.org/OSM_ID.

-*for buildings and other polygonal objects the length describes the circumference of the object, for roads the length is exported
+**for buildings and other polygonal objects the length describes the circumference of the object, for roads the length is exported